 Skeletons of documentation for a package can be generated using the function promptPackage().
-If the final = TRUE argument is used, then the Rd file will be generated in final form, containing the information that would be produced by library(help = pkgname).
+If the final = TRUE argument is used, then the Rd file will be generated in final form, containing only basic information from the DESCRIPTION file.
 Otherwise (the default) comments will be inserted giving suggestions for content.